kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ### Kafka

-You can use a Knative-compatible [Kafka channel implementation](https://github.com/kyma-incubator/knative-kafka) for more production-ready eventing workloads.
+You can use a Knative-compatible [Kafka channel implementation](https://github.com/kyma-incubator/knative-kafka).
+The following section explains you how to configure the connection between Kyma and your Kafka cluster and how to install Kyma with the Kafka-Channel controller.

 >**NOTE:** Kafka Channel integration is in alpha version.
 Use it only for testing purposes.